 \subsection{Online Power-and-Threshold Adaptation}

 In problem (\ref{Prob_Opt_Pow_Control}), we have seen that as $\invDmaxline$ decreases, the system becomes less stringent in terms of the delay constraint.
 This results in an increase in the average throughput $U_1^*$.
-With this in mind, let us assume, in the generalized delay model, that at time-slot $1$ the SU succeeds in transmitting a packet.
-Thus, at time-slot $2$ the SU has $K-1$ remaining packets to be transmitted in $t_f-1$ time-slots.
+With this in mind, let us assume, in the generalized delay model, that at time slot $1$ the SU succeeds in transmitting a packet.
+Thus, at time slot $2$ the SU has $K-1$ remaining packets to be transmitted in $t_f-1$ time slots.
 And from the properties of equation (\ref{Binomial}), $\pframe (K-1,t_f-1) > \pframe (K,t_f)$.
 This means that the system becomes less stringent in terms of the QoS constraint after a successful packet transmission.
 This advantage appears in the form of higher throughput.
 To see how we can make use of this advantage, define $\pframe(K(t),t_f-t+1)$ as